akshatamohanty/akshatamohanty.github.io/_posts/apps/2018-09-23-ngxflowchart.md

 marker: opensource library
 group: app
 title: ngxflowchart
-summary: ngxflowchart is an open source library to draw flow diagrams. built on angular, it uses HTML5 elements instead of svg to render the graphics
+summary: ngxflowchart is an open source angular library to draw flow diagrams. to challenge myself, i built this using HTML5 elements instead of svg to render the graphics
 project-url: post.url
 date:   2018-09-18
 categories: post